 When the apprenticeship is complete, graduates will have completed an associate degree in either mechatronics engineering technology or computer integrated machining technology.
 The employers pay all tuition, books and associated fees.
 Completers also earn a Journeyman’s Certificate through the N.C.
-Department of Labor, a nationally recognized industry credential signifying they have completed 8,000 hours of on-the-job training.
+Department of Commerce, a nationally recognized industry credential signifying they have completed 8,000 hours of on-the-job training.

 To qualify for the program, one must be a high school junior with a 3.0 minimum grade point average, have good attendance and pass placement tests.
 Students must also be recommended by a high school guidance counselor or Career and Technical Education advisor.

 The four companies will be making presentations in the local high schools starting in November.
 All public high schools in Catawba, Alexander and Lincoln counties will be visited.
 Students who meet the qualifications will be invited to attend one of the companies during an open house to learn more about the jobs involved in the apprenticeship.

 Next spring, the interns will be selected and participate in a hands-on assignment at the job site.